Top (character): Brainwashing

 About a week after, Roscoe Dillon takes possession of another comatose body and begins wreaking havoc on anyone Barry Allen knew.
-The final straw comes when he digs up the grave of Iris Allen (who was dead at the time).
+The final straw comes when he digs up the grave of Iris West.
 After knocking him out, Barry takes Dillon to the Justice League Watchtower and asks Zatanna to alter his mind to make him a hero.
 It works at first, but Dillon is soon driven insane with guilt for all the trouble he has caused.
 His villainous nature comes into conflict with the spell Zatanna put on him, driving him mad.
 During that time, he uses his mental powers to "fix" the other rogues by implementing mental programs to make them reform.
-Some of them are able to reject the programming altogether, such as Captain Cold, Weather Wizard, and Captain Boomerang, while others, including Pied Piper, Heat Wave, and the original Trickster, either seem to remain under the programming or truly reform, at least until Dillon reveals his reprogramming.
+Some of them reject the programming altogether, such as Captain Cold, Weather Wizard, and Captain Boomerang, while others, including Pied Piper, Heat Wave, and the original Trickster, either seem to remain under the programming or truly reform, at least until Dillon reveals his reprogramming.

 Dillon apparently returns to his villainous ways after inhabiting a new body, one of Senator Thomas O'Neill, a vice-presidential nominee.
 He plans to become president by setting Piper up to assassinate his running mate after they win, but is stopped by the new Flash, Wally West.
 Dillon is imprisoned after this, causing him to become more disoriented and insane than before.
-His "mind-over-matter" powers evolve to where Top can induce vertigo in others.
+His "mind-over-matter" powers evolve to being able to induce vertigo in others.

 During the events of Identity Crisis, Wally receives a note from Barry about what he did to Top's mind and asks Wally to restore Top's mind back to its original state.
 With Zatanna, he manages to find Top behind an old toy factory and repair his mind.
 Now sane, Top tells them about his "fixing" of the Rogues and swears to remove their mental programming and return them back to their villainous ways.

 While Captain Cold and his Rogues are warring against Trickster and the reformed Rogues, Top appears with his set of Rogues consisting of Plunder, Murmur, Tar Pit, Girder, and Double Down, having altered their brains.
-He removes his programming from Piper and Trickster (although Wally is apparently able to return Piper to his better nature by reminding his friend of his secret identity).
-After removing Heat Wave's programming, he declares himself the new leader of the Rogues and has his group of reprogrammed Rogues attack Flash.
-Captain Cold flash-freezes Top and shatters his body in retaliation for manipulating the Rogues' minds and setting them against one another, grimly informing Top that his superior cultural and culinary knowledge did not make him better than the rest of the Rogues.

-Blackest Night

-In Blackest Night #1, Top's grave is approached by a black ring.
-Later, he joins his fellow Black Lantern Rogues in an attack on Iron Heights prison.
+He battles the Flash before Cold kills him.

+In Blackest Night, Top is resurrected as a Black Lantern.